 Ryver focuses primarily on providing your business with an effective way of communication, accompanied by some surprising bonuses.
 One of them are filters for who can see your posts in the app and join your teams.
 You can also save your company’s posts in the Facebook-like newsfeed, for accessing them later.

-The platform is available across all major operating systems (including Mac and Linux) and allows you to create countless teams inside those apps, categorise them, and set up chats with individuals or groups.
+The platform is available across all major operating systems (including Mac and Linux) and allows you to create countless teams inside those apps, categorize them, and set up chats with individuals or groups.

 If you have up to 12 users, Ryver can be yours for just $49/month (Starter), providing you with unlimited chat and file-sharing, task management, as well as video and voice calls.
-Increasing the number of users (Unlimited) also increases the price to $99/month, but also adds custom invite links.
-Paying $199/month will get you the Enterprise account with single sign-on (SSO), testing sandbox, advanced team management, and premium support.
+Increasing the number of users (Unlimited) also increases the price to $99/month ($79/month due to a sale at the time of writing), but also adds custom invite links.
+Paying $199/month ($149/month due to a sale at the time of writing) will get you the Enterprise account with single sign-on (SSO), testing sandbox, advanced team management, and premium support.

 If you’re unsure about whether or not Ryver is the right collaboration solution for your team, there’s a 14-day free trial to see for yourself, but only for the Starter and Unlimited packages.